Quark: Controllable Text Generation with Reinforced Unlearning: Conclusion

 In this work, we introduce \methodnameshort, a simple but effective method for reward optimization to unlearn undesirable properties of language models acquired during pretraining.
 We empirically show that \methodnameshort can, more effectively than prior work, be applied to unlearn toxicity, repetition, and unwanted sentiment without sacrificing underlying language qualities such as fluency and diversity.
 Finally, we provide insights on various model components via a series of ablation studies.

-\methodnameshort, like other controlled generation techniques, carries risks of dual use.
-Because rewards are treated as black-box functions in our setup, \methodnameshort may inherit the biases reflected in the reward scoring process, especially if rewards are difficult to interpret, e.g., if they are themselves large, pretrained neural networks.
-Additionally, while we do not condone malicious applications, reward functions could nonetheless operationalize pernicious behaviors.
-We foresee \methodnameshort as a tool for encouraging language generators to behave in specific ways, but not as a tool that \emph{guarantees} safety, no toxicity, or outputs that reflect no negative social biases; further ethics discussions are in \autoref{sec:sec_with_ethical_considerations}.
+\methodnameshort, like other controlled generation techniques, carries risks of dual use: \methodnameshort may inherit the biases reflected in the reward scoring process; and, while we do not condone malicious applications, reward functions could operationalize pernicious behaviors.
+We foresee \methodnameshort as a tool for encouraging language generators to behave in specific ways, but not as a tool that \emph{guarantees} safety, no toxicity, or outputs that reflect no negative social biases.
+We discuss further in Section~\ref{sec:sec_with_ethical_considerations}.

 Future directions include: \begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item investigating adaptations of \methodnameshort for controlling multiple rewards simultaneously; \item exploring more diverse types of rewards, e.g., those related to human preferences; \item and training \methodnameshort with fewer parameters vs. optimizing all model parameters. \end{enumerate}